The National Health Council invites you to register for this years Washington Representatives Retreat.

 Each year, the National Health Council hosts a Health Leadership Conference for key stakeholders in the health community to informally meet, share information about emerging issues in health care and nonprofit organization management, and to learn from nationally recognized experts and each other.

-Click here for registration and information on the 32nd Annual Health Leadership Conference.
+Click here for information and to register for the 2019 Annual Health Leadership Conference.

 Highlights from these important meetings are available to all NHC members and the public.

 Patient advocacy organizations need your support to advance the development of new treatments and cures and to improve access to appropriate health care for people with chronic conditions.

 To ensure your donation goes to a worthy patient organization, the National Health Council (NHC) has created this easy-to-use Giving Guide, which lists the nation’s leading national patient advocacy organizations that meet the highest levels of transparency, accountability, and ethical practice.

 The National Health Council (NHC) demands the highest standards of accountability and ethical practice from its patient advocacy group members to assure the public that these organizations are worthy of support.

 Affinity Groups bring together staff from member organizations who share similar responsibilities.
 They gather to discuss issues common to their area of work and offer advice to National Health Council staff.

 This group of chief development officers from NHC members meets to share examples of best practices and discuss common concerns, such as policy and regulatory issues that impact income development.